usharesoft/appcenter-docs/apis/en/source/pages/user/user_getAll.rst

 	* Response Formats: ``application/xml`` ``application/json``
 	* Since: ``UForge 1.0``

-Retrieves all the users in the platform
+Retrieves all the users in the platform.
 A list of :ref:`user-object` objects are returned.

 You can use a ``search criteria`` or a set of query parameters to retrieve a subset of the users.